zipack/zipack-javascript/README.md

 Live demo: https://zipack.github.io/#demo

-Zipack.js is an official encoder/decoder of [Zipack](https://zipack.github.io/) format using JavaScript.
+Zipack.js is an official encoder/decoder of [Zipack](https://zipack.github.io/) format using JavaScript with no dependencies.

 # Install